Seia Kunori: Tampines Rovers

 On 27 January 2024, Kunori moved to Tampines Rovers ahead of the 2024–25 season.
 He scored a brace on his debut on 12 May in a 3–1 over his former club Albirex Niigata (S).
 During the club 2024–25 AFC Champions League Two campaign on 18 September, Kunori scored a brace in a 4–2 lost against Thailand club Bangkok United at the Thammasat Stadium.
 Kunori went on to score 25 goals and contributing 14 assists in 45 appearances in all competition for the club.

 Bangkok United

 On 1 July 2025, Kunori joined Thai League 1 club Bangkok United.
+He scored a brace and recorded an assist on his debut for the club in a 3–2 win over Rayong on 17 August.
+Seven days later, Kunori scored in a 3–3 draw to Kanchanaburi Power.

+Return to Tampines Rovers

+On 4 July 2026, Kunori returned to Tampines Rovers.
+He played in the club pre-season tour in the 2026 Piala Presiden.

+Matsumoto Yamaga

+On 7 August 2026, J3 League club Matsumoto Yamaga activate Kunori release clause thus seeing him signing for the Japanese club.

 Style of play

 A forward with good technique, skilful dribbler and pinpoint passing ability, Kunori is also highly regarded for his vision and situational awareness.
 He has been compared to fellow Japanese footballer Daichi Kamada for his style of play.